dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/README.md

 **step4**.
 Open the pdf file with the cracked password.
 I opened the locked pdf file as shown below and entered the password
 ![](https://github.com/dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/blob/8307fcd7434c390cfb19004447174b1d870344ff/pdf%20locked%20file.PNG)
+The image below pop up after successfully loging in the with the cracked passwod
 ![](https://github.com/dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/blob/a2c19c7505d6b4eacbb9cf16bc514d9069082daa/flag%20captured.PNG)

+# PROJECT MODULE 2
+## PASSWORD CRACKING WITH NETWORKWALKS TOOLS
+### Brief Background
+Password cracking is the process of recovering a password from stored data or a protected file.
+Security professionals use it to test how strong a password is and to show why weak passwords are risky.
+If a password is short or common, it can be found quickly, which proves the need for strong passwords.
+Many files like PDF, ZIP, and Office documents can be locked with a password.
+When a file is locked, its password is stored in the form of a hash.
+A hash is a scrambled value that represents the password.
+To recover the password, we first take out this hash from the file, and then run it through a cracking tool that tries different words until it finds a match.
+In this lab you will use two free online tools made by Networkwalks.
+First, you will use the Hash Calculator to take the hash out of a locked PDF file.
+Then you will use the Password Cracker to find the real password from that hash.
+Both tools run in your web browser, so you do not need to install anything.
+This lab helps you understand how password cracking works step by step and why strong passwords are
 # TASK 2
  ### Password cracking with NW tools
  **step1**.
 Download the encrypted PDF file (My Locked PDF1.pdf).
 I downloaded the encrypted pdf file and licked the link to networkwalks; https://networkwalks.com/project-task-lab-password-cracking-with-networkwalks-tools/ as show below:
 ![](https://github.com/dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/blob/2b54a65f1e99a83d79bbcd8b6f0d0914df64a977/NW%20TOOLS.PNG)
 **STEP3**
 Upload the locked PDF file to the Hash Calculator.
 I uploaded the pdf into the tool to read the file and give you the hash value that starts with $p
 ![](https://github.com/dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/blob/dab896d1dbb4973693a5e6d3880ee99903e98544/pdf%20file%2012.PNG)
 ![](https://github.com/dnspghana-NAT/WEEK-3-PROJECT-PASSWORD-CRACKING-/blob/d2cb2a30f6be54535e6fad0f87753c7ff1b91715/nw%20tool%20hash%20value.PNG)